On second eigenvalues of closed hyperbolic surfaces for large genus: Optimal lower bounds for second eigenvalues

-If $\Gamma$ contains a curve with two end points on $\partial M_i$ which is not homotopic to an arc on one boundary component of $M_i$, then where $w(\eta)$ represents the width of maximal half collar of $\eta$ in $M_i$.
+If $\Gamma$ contains a curve with two endpoints on $\partial M_i$ which is not homotopic to an arc on one boundary component of $M_i$, then where $w(\eta)$ represents the width of the maximal half collar of $\eta$ in $M_i$.
 Assume the minimum is taken at $\eta_0$ and $w_0=w(\eta_0)$.
 By our assumption we know that $w_0\geq \sL_1(X_g)\geq L$.
-Then it follows by Cheeger's inequality \ie, Theorem \ref{cheineq} that
+Then it follows from Cheeger's inequality \ie, Theorem \ref{cheineq} that